VM-Mobile-SDK/nextgen-adsdk-android-release/README.md

 Here you can enter any name and expiration date.
 Of the mandatory ones, you need to specify **read:packages** permission.

 At this point, you have everything you need to connect the dependency.
-You can read more about tokens [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#personal-access-tokens-classic) if ypu want.
+You can read more about tokens [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#personal-access-tokens-classic) if you want.

 ## Add the repository dependency